Sonic-The-Hedgehog-LNK1123/ReedSolomon/README.md

 int[] erasures = new int[] { 0, 1, 2 };
 ```

-Create a instance of the `ReedSolomonDecoder` class, specifying the Galois field to use:
+Create an instance of the `ReedSolomonDecoder` class, specifying the Galois field to use:

 ```C#
 ReedSolomonDecoder rsd = new ReedSolomonDecoder(field);